noenomblot/ADA_P3-jekyll/index.md

 ---

-### A Network That Feels Chaotic — But Isn’t
+### A Network That Feels Chaotic, But Isn’t

 At first glance, Reddit can feel overwhelming.
 Thousands of communities.
 Millions of users.
 Endless posts, links, arguments, jokes, and memes.

 Yet beneath this apparent chaos lies a surprisingly structured system.

-Reddit is not just a collection of isolated forums — it is a **dense network of hyperlinks**, where communities constantly reference one another, intentionally or not.
+Reddit is not just a collection of isolated forums.
+It is a **dense network of hyperlinks**, where communities constantly reference one another, intentionally or not.
 And when a major world event occurs, this network doesn’t stay still.

 It **reacts**.